kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

   - `workloadbuilder` compilation: `Basic` vs `Gang` policy, and that topology constraints, disruption mode (single/all), and resourceClaims are mapped into the generated `Workload`/ `PodGroup`; that a `Job` builds a flat single-node tree via `MapPodGroupConfig`.
-  - Universal Representation: a `Basic` `Workload`/`PodGroup` IS created for a Job with `spec.scheduling` omitted.
+  - A `Basic` `Workload`/`PodGroup` is created for a Job with `spec.scheduling` omitted.
   - pod creation includes the correct `schedulingGroup`.
   - Mutability/validation: updates to `spec.scheduling.policy.gang.minCount` are allowed; updates to
     any other `spec.scheduling` field are rejected.
+  - `gang.minCount > spec.parallelism` is rejected on both create and update.
+A single
+  request that raises `spec.parallelism` and `gang.minCount` together is accepted.
   - Feature gate disabled: `spec.scheduling` is dropped on create and no `Workload`/`PodGroup` is created.
+  - Parent-owned `Workload`, both delegated: a Job with an `OwnerReference` to a parent workload and no annotation creates neither `Workload` nor `PodGroup`.
-  - Jobs with an `OwnerReference` to a parent workload do not create `Workload`/`PodGroup`.
+  - Parent-owned `Workload`, `PodGroup` delegated: a Job with an `OwnerReference` to a parent workload and the annotation present does not create a `Workload`, but does create a `PodGroup` mapped to the parent's named `PodGroupTemplate` and linked to the parent instance from `scheduling.k8s.io/parent-composite-podgroup`.
   - Job deletion cascades to `Workload` and `PodGroup` deletion.
-  - ownerReferences on controller-created `Workload` and `PodGroup` match the expected structure:
+  - ownerReferences on controller-created objects match the expected structure:
-    - `Workload` has a controller ownerRef to the Job.
+    - Root Job: `Workload` has a controller ownerRef to the Job; `PodGroup` has a controller ownerRef to the Job and a non-controller ownerRef to the `Workload`.
-    - `PodGroup` has a controller ownerRef to the Job and a non-controller ownerRef to the `Workload`.
+    - Delegated Job: `PodGroup` has a controller ownerRef to the Job and links to the parent-owned `Workload`/`CompositePodGroup` (no Job-owned `Workload` exists).
   - Naming abbreviations for `Workload` and `PodGroup`.

 ##### Integration tests